 What’s more, people are now able to use their phones or mobile devices to monitor any health issues they may have.
 So, a doctor can tell patients which apps to use and how to use them to watch their health.
 Time can even be saved by allowing people to use apps to check things like blood pressure before talking to a healthcare provider.

-One main advantage of taking one of many telemedicine training courses on offer is that it ends the gap in knowledge.
+One main advantage of taking one of many telemedicine training courses on offer is that it ends the knowledge gap.
 Other advantages include having more timely information on patient records.
 As well as having more accurate information to hand.
 All of that makes the life of a physician much easier.

 Healthcare workers will be able to spend more time with their patients.
 They can engage with them and so give a more in-depth level of care.